ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #archi title="Architecture for Pub-Sub with Authorization Server and Key Distribution Center"}
 {: artwork-align="center"}

 Publisher or Subscriber Clients is referred to as Client in short.
+A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
+However, for the simplicity of presentation, this profile describes Publisher and Subscriber clients separately.
 The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).

 This profile specifies: